-In this article we will provide you with a list of top 10 cloud programming language that should be considered while you are deciding to learn a new language.
-These Cloud based languages are very efficient and functional and is quite easy to learn also.
-The cloud programming languages are basically used for servers and database.
+In this article, we will provide you with a list of the best cloud programming languages that should be considered while you are deciding to learn a new language.
+These cloud-based languages are very efficient and functional and is quite easy to learn also.
+The cloud programming languages are basically used for servers and databases.

 1. SQL Data Language